 Denver, Colorado is undoubtedly one of the most beautiful cities in the U.S. From incredible scenery of the red-brownish sandstone mountains to an overall high quality of life, there is so much to love about Denver.
 If you’re thinking about purchasing a piece of Denver real estate and making the move, adjusting to the high altitude subtropical steppe climate may be a challenge at first.
 Being that the city is at a high altitude (1 Mile High City, 1609.34 m), many people including me find it difficult to get used to the sudden change.
-If you’re planning a move to Denver, here are a few tips to help you adjust to the climate with ease.
+If you’re planning a move to Denver, here are a few tips to help you adjust to the climate in Denver with ease.

 Being at this high altitude means you will need to stay more hydrated than normal.
 So be sure to start drinking plenty of water.
 The low relative humidity in Denver means the air is drier than in mid-latitudes.
 Therefore, it is super important to stay hydrated throughout the day.
 Not only will drinking water prevent you from feeling woozy, but you will notice your skin feels more hydrated and refreshed.
 Before heading out for the day, be sure to fill up your water bottle to feel and look your best all day.

 Due to the high altitude, exercising in Denver can feel more intense.
 You may notice that you feel more exhausted doing your regular workout routine.
 To prevent burnout, consider adjusting your exercise routine and cutting it down to make it less intense.
 If you normally work out for an hour, try cutting it back to thirty minutes and see how you feel.
 It may also be a good idea to try lower impact exercises than you did before your move, to prevent overexerting yourself.
 Yoga, swimming, and walking are all great exercises that shouldn’t put too much stress on your body.
 Thus, consider giving them a try.
 Whenever I am in the area, I walk a lot.